rmcanany/SolidEdgeHousekeeper/README-2024.2.md

 ![Break all interpart links](My%20Project/media/break_all_interpart_links_documentation.png)

-`Break draft model links` converts drawing view to 2D, removing external references in the process.
+`Break draft model links` converts drawing views to 2D, removing external references in the process.
 In testing it quickly became apparent that this operation also converts Property text to blank lines in Callouts.

 ![Title Block](My%20Project/media/title_block.png)